Graham Richardson: Health and illnesses

 Richardson was diagnosed in 1999 with chondrosarcoma, a rare bone cancer, and had five major tumours removed in three operations, the last in 2012.

 Seven months of chemotherapy failed to shrink another tumour on his pelvic wall.
 His doctors were concerned that as it became bigger it could invade his organs.
 They told him that he required radical surgery, known as pelvic exenteration.
 Richardson was quoted as saying: "They say it's all got to come out – bowel, bladder, prostate, rectum – the lot."

 In April 2016, Richardson temporarily stepped down from his two Sky News programs to undergo major surgery.
 Weeks after the operation had occurred, it was reported that he suffered breathing difficulties and was moved back to the intensive care unit.
 Richardson returned to Sky News after a two-month post-surgery recovery period in time to cover the 2016 federal election on 2 July 2016.

 Richardson died in his Sydney residence at approximately 3:50 am on 8 November 2025, at the age of 76 after sustained influenza and pneumonia.
+The Australian Federal Government provided a state funeral for Richardson, held on 9 December 2025 in Sydney.
+According to the executors of his estate, Richardson died penniless and even the $18,500 bill for the wake at Sydney's Golden Century restaurant remained unpaid after his death.